bitwes/Gut/README.md

 * __is_file_empty(path)__ Returns true if the file at the path is empty, false if not.
 * __directory_delete_files(path)__ Deletes all files at a given path.
 Does not delete sub directories or any files in any sub directories.

-There are also asserts for examining files.
-See the assert list above.

 ####Simulate####
 The simulate method will call the \_process or \_fixed_process on a tree of objects.
 It takes in the base object, the number of times to call the methods and the delta value to be passed to \_process or \_fixed_process (if the object has one).
 This will only cause code directly related to the \_process and \_fixed_process methods to run.
 Timers will not fire since the main loop of the game is not actually running.
 Creating a test that yields is a better solution for testing such things.